jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_conditional_format_icon_show_icons_only.rs` - Example of adding icon
   style conditional formatting to a worksheet.
 In the second example the icons are shown without the cell data.

+* `doc_conditional_format_icon.rs` - Example of adding icon style
+  conditional formatting to a worksheet.

 * `doc_conditional_format_multi_range.rs` - Example of adding a cell type
   conditional formatting to a worksheet over a non-contiguous range.
 Cells